SovnSkyrim/QWEST/README.md

 - Nothing is really important, you can toggle stuff depending on your Race tho!
 Reminder that you can't switch race/sex using Showracemenu because of such a mod!

-#### Keep It Clean - CAN REMAIN DEACTIVATED IF YOU DO NOT LIKE SURVIVAL ASPECTS
-- Settings → Parameters :
-  - Soap Buff Duration : 12
-  - Duration before becoming Dirty : 24
-  - Duration before becoming Very Dirty : 48
-- Settings → Toggles :
-  - Start Keep It Clean: Enabled

-**Note : Exit the MCM to let it start up properly**

 #### LOTD Settings
 - LOTD Settings → General → Shippment Crate Locations :
   - Carriages: Enabled